THE FRIENDSHIP FORCE OF SOUTHERN OREGON

-- To confirm the Chairperson of the Standing Committee,
+- To confirm the Chairs of the Standing Committees,

 - To approve the official depository or depositories for the Club funds and designate persons to sign checks and withdraw funds,

-- To prepare a budget for the year,
+- To prepare and adopt the budget for the year,

 - To elect a member of the Club to fill an unexpired term of an office or Director,